hritik189/azure-notes/Azure Data Factory.md

 > Azure Data Factory (ADF) is a cloud-based data integration service that allows you to create data-driven workflows for orchestrating and automating the movement and transformation of data.
 It's a fully managed, serverless data integration solution for ingesting, preparing, and transforming all your data at scale.

----

-## 1. Introduction

-Azure Data Factory is Microsoft's cloud-based Extract, Transform, Load (ETL) and data integration service.
-It enables organizations to create, schedule, and orchestrate data workflows at scale.

 ### What is Azure Data Factory?
 - **Cloud-native**: Fully managed service with no infrastructure to maintain